Acerca de

 Student Ann Arbor

-Revealed a human face of climate by discussing her experience with serving marginalized communities including the homeless population.
-This health professional noticed increases in dehydration during extreme heat events.
-Ever Changing weather conditions has also led to many of her patients during clinicals suffering from expanded difficulties accessing food.
-She additionally highlighted that those experiencing homelessness are extremely vulnerable to exacerbated allergies and asthma rates since they are directly within these environments because of insufficient housing.
+Payge revealed a human face of climate by discussing her experience serving marginalized communities including the unhoused population.
+In her role as a health professional, she noticed increases in cases of dehydration during extreme heat events.
+She highlighted that those experiencing homelessness are extremely vulnerable to exacerbated allergies and asthma rates since they are directly within these environments because of insufficient housing.
+During clinicals, she noticed how changing weather conditions have also led to many of her patients to suffer from expanded difficulties accessing food.

 Nikoli, Medical Student